rust-lang/rust-by-example/examples/generics/phantom/input.md

-A Phantom type is a data type which contains extra hidden generic parameters.
+A phantom type is a data type which contains extra hidden generic parameters.
 These extra parameters hold no storage values.
 They are checked statically at compile time and only at compile time; they have no run-time behavior.